12/08/2017 11:55 PM PST

 Lilac Fire Update

-Containment on the Lilac Fire is now 50 percent and acreage remains at 4,100 acres, according to the latest CAL FIRE update Saturday night.
+The Lilac Fire is now 15 percent contained and remains at 4,100 acres burned, CAL FIRE said in an update Friday night.

 For the latest emergency updates in English and Spanish, visit www.sdcountyemergency.com, and download the SD Emergency app.
 If you are affected by the fire and need to talk to someone by phone about evacuations, shelters, road closures and other non-emergency disaster-related services, call 211.
 If you are hearing impaired, dial 711 and ask to be connected to (858) 300-1211.